 The last few seasons have moved dark, dramatic paint colors to the forefront of design.
 Choose darker base colors and add shots of pink to your decor.

 But if you want to commit fully to the hue, paint the entire room pink — cabinets, walls, and ceiling, too.
-(A pink with brown undertones, like Cheerful Heart, will keep the color muted and warm.)
-White countertops, gray cabinets, and a gray-and-white floor make this kitchen feel European and modern.
+(A pink with brown undertones, like Rose Petal, will keep the color muted and warm.)
+White countertops, gray cabinets, and a gray-and-white floor, paired with a subtle pink wall color make this kitchen feel European and modern.

 This living room got a dose of softness with pink paint colors on its walls.